qisun2/amplicon/README.md

 ### slice.py script
 To slice out a family from a big build, prepare a sample name file, with one sample name per line.
 The sample name should be in the format: plateName_wellName, e.g. vDNAcad794B07_E03.
 Any text after first column (tab-delimited) will be ignored. familyName in the command can be any string
-Run the command: slice.py -i inputDirectory -o outputDirectory -f sampleFileName -m familyName -a MAF (This new code will filter alleles based on allele frequency and output a new genotyping file for the family.
-The inputDirectory should be the output directory of the amplicon.py pipeline, MAF is the minimum allele frequency in the family).
-After run the code, you should see a new output directory, with two files hap_genotype and markerToSampleReadCountMatrix.
+Run the command: slice.py -i inputDirectory -o outputDirectory -f sampleFileName -a MAF This new code will slice out samples from the genotyping matrix.
+The inputDirectory should contain hap_genotype and optionally markerToSampleReadCountMatrix from the amplicon.py or merge.py script.
+MAF is the minimum allele frequency in the family).
+After run the code, you should see a new output directory, with hap_genotype and markerToSampleReadCountMatrix (if provided as input).
 The hap_genotype file can be used as input for to_lep_map.pl to convert to VCF files and lepmap pedigree files.

 ## Authors
 * **Qi Sun**